-- · Unsubsidized Federal Direct Loan
+- Unsubsidized Federal Direct Loan

-- · Subsidized Federal Direct Loan
+- Subsidized Federal Direct Loan

-- · Federal Direct PLUS Loan
+- Federal Direct PLUS Loan

 - Federal Pell Grant

 - Other Federal Aid Programs

-The required return of funds under this policy is made to the Title IV aid programs within 45 calendar days of the date of determination of withdrawal or termination.
+The required return of funds under this policy is made to the Title IV aid programs within 45 calendar days of the date of determination of withdrawal or termination with or without a student's request.
 Students will receive a written notice of any federal funds returned by Auguste Escoffier School of Culinary Arts, and an invoice for any balance owed to the school.
+Title IV funds will be returned to the appropriate source with or without a student's request.